 This is why I say owning foreign real estate is an international diversification grand slam.
 It accomplishes four key goals at once.

-1. Move Savings/Wealth Abroad
+1. Move Savings and Wealth Abroad

 2. Create Other Internationalization Options

-In most cases, owning foreign real estate usually gives you some sort of residency, sometimes a shortened path to citizenship, and in the case of one particular country, immediate citizenship and a coveted second passport with visa-free travel to over 100 countries, including the Schengen Area (26 European countries).
+Buying foreign real estate usually gives you some sort of residency, sometimes a shortened path to citizenship, and in the case of one particular country, immediate citizenship and a coveted second passport with visa-free travel to over 100 countries, including the Schengen Area (26 European countries).